AhmedAmer72/Manual-Testing-E-Commerce/README.md

-# Manual-Testing
+# Manual-Testing-E-Commerce
-A collection of manual test case documents and bug reports for practice and reference.
+Manual testing documentation for an eCommerce website, including structured test cases and bug reports for key user flows and Test plan.